-Complete a separate Schedule A for each transaction type (except construction services, which are reportable on Schedule C) with sales greater than \$500, as indicated in Tables 1 and 2 on pages 6 and 7.
+Complete a separate for each transaction type (except construction services, which are reportable on Schedule C) with sales greater than \$500, as indicated in Tables 1 and 2 on pages 6 and 7.
 If you are reporting sales of more than one transaction type, or need to report additional country detail, please use the overflow sheets provided (pages 31-37 of the survey) or download additional overflow sheets at www.bea.gov/be120. (eFile users - select "Add overflow" from the survey selection page.)

 Transactions accrued during the reporting period should be reported by transaction type and according to the U.S. Reporter's affiliation with the purchaser.
 ONLY report transactions between the U.S. Reporter's domestic operations and foreign persons.
-DO NOT report transactions between the U.S. Reporter's domestic operations and other U.S. persons, or transactions between other U.S. persons and the U.S. Reporter's foreign affiliates.
+DO NOT report transactions between the U.S. Reporter's foreign affiliates and foreign persons, between the U.S. Reporter's domestic operations and other U.S. persons, or transactions between other U.S. persons and the U.S. Reporter's foreign affiliates.

-Tables 1 and 2

-on pages 6 and 7, identify the types of transactions that are reportable on Schedule A
+Tables 1 and 2, on pages 6 and 7, identify the types of transactions that are reportable on Schedule A and corresponding numerical transaction codes (from Column 1 of the Tables).

-Schedule A

-and corresponding numerical transaction

-codes (from Column 1 of the Tables).
 Columns 3, 4, and 5 on Schedule A correspond to the U.S. Reporter's affiliation with the foreign purchaser.